 If an allegation is found to be malicious or false, every effort will be made to restore the good name of the member of staff.
+Allegations found to be unsubstantiated, malicious or false will be removed from personnel records.
+Unsubstantiated, malicious and false allegations will not be referred to in employer references.

 Recognising that a false allegation may be a strong indicator of a pupil's problems elsewhere, further exploration may be required.
 If an allegation is determined to be unsubstantiated, false or malicious the safeguarding lead may, in liaison with the LADO / designated officer, refer the matter to the children's social care services to determine whether the child concerned is in need of services, or may have been abused by someone else.
 In extreme cases the Head, again in consultation with the Chair of Governors, may be required to take action in line with the School's Pupil Exclusion Policy.
+A referral to the police may be necessary if there are grounds for believing a criminal offence has been committed.